hannahro15/Manchester-Tourist-Project/README.md

 ### HTML/CSS/JS Validators

 I have run all the html and css pages through the html and css validators and I can confirm there are no errors.
-JS hint still to be done...
+I have also done passed my code through the JS validator (JS Hint), and all the main errors have been sorted out, which were mainly to do with semi-colons.

 ### Difference between Manual Testing and Automated Testing